KxSystems/docs/docs/cloud/azure/architecture.md

 memory, in the RDB, or even to keep more than one partition of data in the RDB form.

-Bear in mind the tradeoff of large memory and RDB recovery time.
+Keep in mind the tradeoff of large memory and RDB recovery time.
 The larger the tables, the longer it takes for the RDB to start from TP log.
 To alleviate this problem, clients may split a large RDB into two.
 The driving rule for separating the tables into two clusters is the join